TheArtyrian/frontiers-fabric/updatelogs/a2025-just-a-week-away.md

   - Will not have any collision on doors, and won't break when opening them
 - Can be crafted out of every kind of leaves
 - Can also be worn on your head.
 Why not.
+### Slime Trails
+- Naturally spawns in groups in slime chunks
+- Has a very rare chance to drope a single Slime Ball when broken, or can be mined with Silk Touch
+### Hardened Slime
+### Slime Shoes
+### Bouncy Ball
+- A unique variation of Ball, craftable from 4 Slime Balls and 1 uncolored Ball
+- Can bounce up to 4 times off blocks
+- If hit with anything that would deflect a ball, its bounce count replenishes - allowing you to do even cooler things!

 --------------------------
 ## Changes